 I’m Sitting In A Room charts the accumulation of sonic silt building up in the recording space.
 The recording of a recording of a recording of a recording to highlight the impact the space has on the sound.
 The recording is a simple spoken statement of the actual process (although the piece can work around any sound).
 I’m Sitting In A Room celebrates the slithering of alien ghosts, proof of another weirder realm, hidden only a few simple steps away from our own reality.
 The version performed here is by Lucier himself, his gently wavering 85 year old voice slowly engulfed in a piece he devised almost half a century early.
 It’s both touching and every bit as satisfyingly odd as ever.

 Footage from the late 60s of performances of Music for Solo Performer look like outtakes from a flared trousered, big lapelled talent show feature.
 But again, the piece takes the listener into another multi-layered dimension.
-The piece plays with the notion of mediation and the assumptions it exists in stillness and silence.
+The piece plays with the notion of meditation and the assumptions it exists in stillness and silence.
 And from a cultural context of that time, the psychedelic experience and the search for ever more esoteric states of mind was seen as one highly prized goal of mental exploration.
 A brain, in a relaxed mental state, eyes closed, not sleeping, creates alpha waves.
 These naturally occurring waves are picked up via sensors attached to the performer’s head.
 The sensors are, in turn, attached to various percussive instruments.
 It would seem logical to imagine a brain in this state to be inactivate but in reality, it’s just another world of activity at another scale.
 The performance here is full of tapping drums and rattling tambourines and feels like a warm-up for the dissonance of Ionisation by Edgard Varèse.
 Chaotic unpredictability broadcast live from a Zen mind.

 The set fills out like a survey of possibilities.
 Taken as a wholly believable distillation of human sound-making, it’s oddly fitting he zones in on Nothing Is Real (Strawberry Fields Forever).
 The universally recognisable Beatles fragment becomes a statement of the constant transformation in Lucier’s sound.
 Nothing IS real here, it’s just a string of overlaps, a stack of vibrations, causes, effects and turbulence, sitting in parallel to your brain caught somewhere downstream.